devtut/generate/docs/sql/union-union-all.md

 ---
-metaTitle: "UNION / UNION ALL"
+metaTitle: "SQL - UNION / UNION ALL"
 description: "Basic UNION ALL query, Simple explanation and Example"
 ---